 You can enjoy the experience of using both of the payment options, PayPal and Shopify but they both have varying fees per transaction means you will have to pay different amounts of transaction fees for both of them.

 For example, In the US, the transaction fees are charged at 2.9% per transaction fee and fixed additional fees, which will highly depend on the country’s currency.
-But still, for accepting the payments which are coming from outside the US, Shopify dashboard will charge 4.4% fees, which is fixed for every transaction.
+But still, for accepting the payments coming from outside the US, Shopify dashboard will charge 4.4% fees, fixed for every transaction.

 In the case of PayPal, for different currencies than the US dollars, PayPal will charge some varying amount of fee, which will depend highly on the volume of the monthly sale.